 - Shade trees are to be provided at a rate of not less than one shade tree per six car parking spaces.
-Council may consider a reduction in the rate of provision within car parking bays, where a greater overall density within landscape areas can be achieved, particularly where within WSUD landscapes. - Trees within car park areas are to have a minimum 600mm clear trunk height for a 1.5m high tree at planting and be able to attain a minimum clear trunk height of 2m at maturity. - A minimum 2m wide landscape area is provided along any boundary of a car park that adjoins publicly accessible walkways, or parks or civic spaces.
+Council may consider a reduction in the rate of provision within car parking bays, where a greater overall density within landscape areas can be achieved, particularly where within WSUD landscapes. - Trees within car park areas are to be able to attain a minimum clear trunk height of 2m at maturity. - A minimum 2m wide landscape area is provided along any boundary of a car park that adjoins publicly accessible walkways, parks or civic spaces.
 For residential development a minimum 1m wide landscaped buffer is provided along any boundary of a car park that adjoins another residential zoned lot. - Connected islands of planting areas accommodating shade tree species throughout the car park are provided.
-The planting of shade trees within small garden areas (e.g. 1m2 diamonds) is to be avoided unless engineered soil structures are used with sufficient interconnected and free draining soil volume for sustained plant growth. (typically not less than 8 cubic metres per tree), and certified by an independent Arborist. - Continues Continuous runs of more than 20 10 parking bays without a shade tree is not permitted. - Trees and gardens are also to be located adjacent to speed control devices to reduce incidence of rat running. - The provision of planting areas on top of podium levels and on the roof level of car parking structures is encouraged to reduce the visual dominance of the car park area.

-- All planting areas within car parks maintain adequate sight lines for traffic pedestrian safety and traffic visibility. - Ensure design maximises natural surveillance and pedestrian visibility and ensure that there is safe and convenient pedestrian access. - Optimise shade tree planting patterns to minimise glare and maximise shade.
-Provisions can be altered where design allows, scale is of sufficient size. - The landscape design and construction of car park planting areas provide appropriate growing media volume and drainage to promote healthy and ongoing growth.
+The planting of shade trees within small garden areas (e.g. 1m2 diamonds) is to be avoided unless engineered soil structures are used with sufficient interconnected and free draining soil volume for sustained plant growth. (typically not less than 8 cubic metres per tree), and certified by an independent Arborist. - Continuous runs of more than 10 parking bays without a shade tree is not permitted. - Trees and gardens are also to be located adjacent to speed control devices to reduce incidence of rat running. - The provision of planting areas on top of podium levels and on the roof level of car parking structures is encouraged to reduce the visual dominance of the car park area. - All planting areas within car parks maintain adequate sight lines for pedestrian safety and traffic visibility. - Ensure design maximises natural surveillance and pedestrian visibility and ensure that there is safe and convenient pedestrian access. - Optimise shade tree planting patterns to minimise glare and maximise shade. - The landscape design and construction of car park planting areas provide appropriate growing media volume and drainage to promote healthy and ongoing growth.
 Suggested cultivated media depths of planting areas within car parks are as follows: